 When the microflow returns an object or a list of objects, you must specify how this result is mapped to JSON or XML.
 Select an export mapping that takes the result of the microflow as input.

 If you select an export mapping that supports both XML and JSON (for example, a mapping that is based on a message definition), then the output depends on whether the microflow has a parameter of type System.HttpResponse and adds a Content-Type header to it.
-These are the possible scenarios:
+The possible scenarios are given below:

-When the microflow sets the Content-Type header parameter with a media type that is XML (see Table 1: Recognized media types), then the operation returns XML
+When the microflow sets the Content-Type header parameter with a media type that is XML, then the operation returns XML as given in the table below.

 When the microflow does not set the Content-Type header, then the output is determined by inspecting the Accept header in the request.
-The first media type that is recognized to be XML or JSON (see Table 1: Recognized media types) determines the operation result: the Content-Type is application/xml (when it is XML) or application/json (when it is JSON)
+The first media type that is recognized to be XML or JSON (as given in the table above) determines the operation result: the Content-Type is application/xml (when it is XML) or application/json (when it is JSON).

 2.2 Public Documentation